1. Home

 Our expert panel review all content.
 Learn more about our editorial standards and how we operate.

-Here are the new rates for 2023/2024 and our answers to common questions on car tax.
+Here are the updated rates for 2025/2026 and answers to common car tax questions.

 Renewing car tax online